National Fly Fishing Tournament

 SWAG BAG, AUTOMATIC ENTRY TO WIN PRIZES UPON REGISTRATION, SUPPORTING A GREAT CAUSE, AND A REASON TO FISH AS HARD AS YOU CAN, ALL INCLUDED!

-Once the clock strikes 6 am Central Time anglers can start fishing, catching, videoing, and releasing those 25 elusive species!
-Entries must be time-stamped between 6 am and 8 pm to be eligible!
+Once the sun rises in your time zone, anglers can start fishing, catching, videoing, and releasing those 25 elusive species!
+Entries will be time stamped and cross checked with the sunrise and sunset dates in their counties to be eligible!

 Anglers should be up early ready to make a final 8-hour push to pick up as many additional species as possible!
-Entries must be time-stamped between 6 am and 2 pm!
+Entries will be time stamped and cross checked with the sunrise and sunset dates in their counties to be eligible!

-After you get home, cleaned up and a bit rested tuned in for our live virtual closing ceremonies to see how you stacked up against your fellow anglers from all over the country!
+Tune in on Facebook Live for a virtual closing ceremony to see how you stacked up against your fellow anglers from all over the country! https://www.facebook.com/themayflyproject

 Any teams caught cheating will immediately be expelled from the competition and will forfeit their eligibility to compete in future TMP’s 25 On The Fly events.